SalomePlatform/hexablock/doc/gui_hemisphere.rst

 Partial HemiSpherical Grid
 ==============
-To create a partial hemispherical grid, fill in the *angle* value by checking the *partial* checkbox:
+To create a partial hemispherical grid : On *Radial section* check the *partial* checkbox and fill in the *angle* parameter.

 .. image:: _static/gui_parthemispherical.png
    :align: center